RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We think a promising direction is a [local-first](https://www.inkandswitch.com/local-first/) architecture, where all data is stored locally on the client, available to be freely read and modified at any time.
 When a network connection is available, changes are synchronized across clients, enabling collaborative applications including real-time collaboration when clients are online.
 This architecture benefits end-users by giving them more ownership and control over their own data, and allowing apps to remain usable when the network is spotty or nonexistent.

-It might seem that a local-first architecture would make applications *more complicated* to build—after all, in a traditional cloud architecture, supporting offline mode is seen as a difficult endeavor.
-However, we think that the local-first architecture can make app development substantially simpler.
+It might seem that a local-first architecture would make applications *more complicated* to build—after all, in a traditional cloud architecture, supporting offline mode is indeed complicated—but we think that the local-first architecture can make app development substantially simpler.
-A large amount of effort in a traditional, cloud-oriented app is concerned with _managing state_: getting the data out of the database, making it available over APIs, and then orchestrating these API calls in just the right way.
+A large amount of effort in a cloud app is concerned with _managing state_: getting the data out of the database, making it available over APIs, and then orchestrating these API calls in just the right way.
-Most client-side web UI technologies have been developed in a context where data is assumed to live far away on a server.
+On the client, most web UI technologies have been developed in a context where data is assumed to live far away on a server, and have assumed the associated complexity.
 Now, the data can instead be immediately close at hand on the client device, enabling different approaches.

 This insight is not novel: many local first-apps already use general-purpose [CRDT](https://github.com/automerge/automerge) [libraries](https://github.com/yjs/yjs) to automatically synchronize their state between users.